ungermate/ungermate.github.io/ppg.md

 <div align="justify">
 <em> Signal (all channels combined) filtered with Butterworth filters with different orders.
-After about the 5th order there were no useful changes (order = 9 is completely distorted).
+After about the 5th order there were no useful changes (order = 9 is completely distorted / overdamped).
 The graph also shows the detected peaks with black asterisks.
-Notice how the last peak is only detected in just one case.</em>
+Notice how the last peak is only detected in just one case.
+I've counted 62 pulses by hand, so it is just off by one.</em>
 </div>
 <br>